Classmif/StructureAbsolute-/README.md

 ___

-An exciting concept that could dramatically change the way we approach self-improvement and personal development!
-Let's take a look at how you can integrate AI and social media into your platform to create a more interactive and rewarding experience.
+A concept that could revolutionize the way we approach self-improvement and personal development!
+How AI and social media can be integrated into a new platform to create a more interactive and rewarding experience.

 ### AI and Social Media Integration